-Jaclyn Smith Pays Tribute To Her Late ‘Charlie’s Angels’ Co-Star Tanya Roberts
+Jaclyn Smith Pays Tribute To Her Late 'Charlie's Angels' Co-Star Tanya Roberts

 Jaclyn Smith paid tribute to her Charlie's Angels co-star Tanya Roberts following her death at age 65.

 In a poignant post shared on Twitter and her Instagram page, the 75-year-old actress shared a throwback pic of her and Roberts alongside fellow cast member Cheryl Ladd from the final season of the ABC detective drama.
-The three women were the last three Angels to star in the show in its fifth and final season, which wrapped in 1981.
+The three women were the last Angels to star in the show in its fifth and final season, which wrapped in 1981.

-In the caption, Smith, who was the only star to appear in all five seasons of the ABC crime drama, wrote that her late co-star brought “joy” to many fans in her long career.
-She also revealed that when Roberts was cast for the final season it allowed the series to finish out its run with a redhead (Roberts), brunette (Smith), and a blonde (Ladd) as was originally “intended.”
+In the caption, Smith, who was the only star to appear in all five seasons of the ABC crime drama, wrote that her late co-star brought "joy" to many fans in her long career.
+She also revealed that when Roberts was cast for the final season, it allowed the series to finish out its run with a redhead (Roberts), brunette (Smith), and a blonde (Ladd) as was originally "intended."
 Previous Angels included Farrah Fawcett, Kate Jackson, and Shelley Hack, none of whom were redheads.

-In the comments section of Smith’s post, fans reacted to the sad news of her co-star’s passing.
+In the comments sections of Smith's posts, fans reacted to the sad news of her co-star's passing.

-“An angel in Heaven now.
-Sorry for your loss,” one commenter wrote.
+"An angel in Heaven now.
+Sorry for your loss," one commenter wrote on Instagram.

-“So heartbreaking, can’t believe she’s gone,” another fan wrote Twitter.
-“Thinking of her family, you and Cheryl at this sad time, RIP Tanya.”
+"So heartbreaking, can't believe she's gone," another fan wrote on Twitter.
+"Thinking of her family, you and Cheryl at this sad time, RIP Tanya."

 "The stars were tired of the show and knowing the end of the series was coming soon," she admitted.
 "I came at the end of the party."